Cuisine of the Midwestern United States: St. Louis

 The large number of Irish and German immigrants who came to St. Louis beginning in the early 19th century contributed significantly to the shaping of local cuisine by their uses of beef, pork, and chicken, often roasted or grilled, and desserts including rich cakes, stollens, fruit pies, doughnuts, and cookies.
 A local form of fresh-stick pretzel, called Gus's Pretzels, has been sold singly and by the bagful by street-corner vendors.

 Mayfair salad dressing was a mainstay at a St. Louis hotel of the same name, and one of the original recipes from the 1904 St. Louis World's Fair.

 St. Louis is also known for popularizing the ice cream cone and for inventing gooey butter cake (a rich, soft-centered coffee cake) and frozen custard.
 Iced tea is also rumored to have been invented at the World's Fair, as well as the hot dog bun.

 A staple of grilling in St. Louis is the pork steak, which is sliced from the shoulder of the pig and often basted with or simmered in barbecue sauce during cooking.

 Other popular grilled items include crispy snoots, cut from the cheeks and nostrils of the pig; bratwurst; and Italian sausage, often referred to as "sah-zittsa," a localization of its Italian name, salsiccia.
 Maull's is a popular brand of barbecue sauce in the St. Louis area.

 Restaurants on The Hill reflect the lasting influence of the early 20th-century Milanese and Sicilian immigrant community.
 Two unique Italian-American style dishes include "toasted" ravioli, which is breaded and fried, and St. Louis-style pizza, which has a crisp, thin crust and is usually made with Provel cheese instead of traditional mozzarella.

 A poor boy sandwich is the traditional name in St. Louis for a submarine sandwich.
 A St. Paul sandwich is a St. Louis sandwich, available in Chinese-American restaurants.
 A slinger is a diner and late-night specialty consisting of eggs, hash browns, and hamburger, topped with chili, cheese, and onion.

 Milwaukee

 Traditional cuisine in Wisconsin was influenced by the European immigration there, so much, that it could be considered the "most European in the United States".
 Foods frequently considered comfort foods, and foods signature to Wisconsin culture in Milwaukee include cheese dishes, butter burgers, beer, Bloody Marys, beer soup, cheese curds, fish fry, and bratwursts.
-There is a sizeable amount of farms spread across Wisconsin for dairy, corn, and meat production.
+There is a sizeable number of farms spread across Wisconsin for dairy, corn, and meat production.